zowe/docs-site/docs/user-guide/mvd-configuration.md

    ```
 4. Open the copied `allowedPlugins.json` file and perform either of the following steps:
     - To make an app unavailable, delete it from the list of objects.
-    - To make an app available, copy an existing plugin object and specify the app's values in the new object.
+    - To make an app available, copy an existing plug-in object and specify the app's values in the new object.
 Identifier and version attributes are required.

 5. [Restart the app server](start-zowe-zos.md).